 To the second, she said: You will have the fate of Baba Yaga: to live without children.
 Tell any who woo you that you cannot bear a child, for there are ways to make this come to pass.
 So you will live and not die, and if a man marry you he chooses you alone.

 Then the children’s mother, innocent and soft as a kitten, came into the room.
-Her hands worked reflexively at the sight of the governess, for she had never trusted the woman and had put her children in the governess’ care only on the strong advice of those in the best circle of society, who had praised the governess ever since she appeared in their midst and declared her severe intelligence and strange silent dignity fashionable. he children’s mother had employed the governess against her own better instincts, for she had ever found her monstrous, and she feared her.
+Her hands worked reflexively at the sight of the governess, for she had never trusted the woman and had put her children in the governess’ care only on the strong advice of those in the best circle of society, who had praised the governess ever since she appeared in their midst and declared her severe intelligence and strange silent dignity fashionable.
+The children’s mother had employed the governess against her own better instincts, for she had ever found her monstrous, and she feared her.

 So the mother watched closely now from across the nursery.
 Still the governess turned her back on the mother and bent over the smallest girl (it was she whose ribbon had won the heart of the tree).
 And to this child the governess said: You will be as I, and you will learn to fight for your fate, and you will reject two fortunes and make your own.

-In the days thereafter, the riding crop became a large leather cloak, and the governess was always protected from even the bitterest cold in this outlandish covering, and all of society could recognize her striking figure from a distance. he pearly lace seen again, yet from that day onward the governess’ teeth were no longer metal but pearls glimmered the whitest whitenone who looked upon them could help admiring their elegance, though many thought it frighteninnd in the privacy of sleep some found their dreams haunted more fearsomely by that glimmering smile than by all the metal teeth of the hag Baba Yaga.
+In the days thereafter, the riding crop became a large leather cloak, and the governess was always protected from even the bitterest cold in this outlandish covering, and all of society could recognize her striking figure from a distance.
+The pearly lace was never seen again, yet from that day onward the governess’ teeth were no longer metal but pearls.
+They glimmered the whitest white, and none who looked upon them could help admiring their elegance, though many thought it frightening, and in the privacy of sleep some found their dreams haunted more fearsomely by that glimmering smile than by all the metal teeth of the hag Baba Yaga.

 But the ribbon she gave to the girl.